 - Be at least 18 years old and a resident of Pennsylvania, with proof of identity (age exceptions may be made for 16-17 year olds, pending special permission requirements and written approved requests)

 - Not have received a high school diploma or equivalency certificate

 - Not be enrolled in a public, licensed nonpublic, licensed private, or registered accredited secondary school

 There are no online GED tests that are recognized by the GED Testing Service of the American Council of Education (ACE) or by the Pennsylvania Department of Education.
-Candidates must take the GED tests at one of Pennsylvania's 150+ GED testing centers, and must pass all five sections in order to earn a Commonwealth Secondary School diploma.
-You can find the testing center nearest you by using the ACE GED Test Center Locator (www2.acenet.edu).
+Candidates must take the GED test at one of Pennsylvania's GED testing centers and must pass all four sections in order to earn a Commonwealth Secondary School diploma.